graphile/crystal/postgraphile/website/postgraphile/usage.md

 references to what is necessary for it to execute in production, such as `graphql`, `grafast`, `@dataplan/pg` and `jsonwebtoken`.

-**Most users will never use this level.**
+**Few users need this**, but it is helpful for server-side GraphQL resolution without the overhead of a network layer.

 ## Use the config, Luke!

-By storing most of your configuration into a `graphile.config.js` file, you will be able to run PostGraphile in any of these three modes and still leverage a similar setup in each.
+By storing most of your configuration into a `graphile.config.js` (or similar) file, you will be able to run PostGraphile in any of these three modes and still leverage a similar setup in each.
 This file also saves us from having to offer tens of CLI options as we have in previous releases, instead only offering the most essential options.

 ## Which one should I use?